 Herb Kelleher (Chairman, Southwest Airlines) says that, “Culture is what people do when no one is looking.”

 However, Ravasi and Schultz wrote in 2006 that organisational or corporate culture is a set of shared assumptions that guide what happens in organisations by defining appropriate behaviour for various situations (see Ravasi, D., Schultz, M. (2006).
 Responding to organisational identity threats: Exploring the role of organisational culture.
 Academy of Management Journal, 49 (3), 433-458).

-Therefore, organisational culture affects the way people and groups interact with each other, with clients, and with stakeholders.
-In addition, culture may affect how much employees identify with a company or business (see Schrodt, P (2002).
+In summary, organisational culture affects the way people and groups interact with each other, with clients, and with stakeholders.
+In addition, culture may affect how much employees identify with a company or business (see Schrodt, P. (2002).
 The relationship between organisational identification and organisational culture: Employee perceptions of culture and identification in a retail sales organisation.
 Communications Studies, 53, 189-202).